 Also, robotics is helpful in consistently monitoring the vital signs of patients.
 Therefore, hospices and hospitals can manage patients effectively.

 Lastly, digital transformation efforts in healthcare require a new mindset on the part of healthcare providers and patients alike.
 It is no longer about protecting existing revenue streams or managing costs, but about proactively improving patient outcomes by thinking beyond traditional ways of doing things.
-The adoption of these emerging technologies has enabled healthcare professionals to provide faster and cost-effective healthcare services.
+The adoption of these emerging technologies has enabled healthcare professionals to provide faster and more cost-effective healthcare services.

 These changing HealthTech Trends will continue to benefit the healthcare industry.